-293 MEDICAL-SURGICAL NURSING III 4 (2-6)
+293 MEDICAL-SURGICAL NURSING III

 Med-Surg III expands upon student understanding and adoption of nursing roles as provider of care, manager of care and member of the profession.
-Students continue to relate concepts of client-centered care, communication, critical-thinking, accountability and competency learned from previous nursing courses to the care of individuals along the health continuum and across the lifespan with common conditions.
+Students continue to relate concepts of client-centered care, communication, critical-thinking, Lake Michigan College · 2022-2023 College Catalog lakemichigancollege.edu · 1-800-252-1562 accountability and competency learned from previous nursing courses to the care of individuals along the health continuum and across the lifespan with common conditions.
 These conditions include acute cardiovascular impairment and endocrine disorders.
 Also included in this course are nursing leadership and nursing management concepts.

-294 MEDICAL-SURGICAL NURSING IV 5 (2.5-7.5)
+294 MEDICAL-SURGICAL NURSING IV